Ebertfest: Selection criteria

 Unlike typical film festivals, Ebertfest does not accept submissions.
-Roger Ebert selected films for the festival which in his opinion are excellent, but have been overlooked by the public or by film distribution companies.
+Roger Ebert selected films for the festival which in his opinion are excellent, but had been overlooked by the public or by film distribution companies.
 All films were selected from those that Ebert saw in the course of his normal reviewing work.
 Since Ebert's death, all films have been selected by the Festival Committee.

 The original purpose of the Overlooked Film Festival, as reflected in the name, was to showcase films that had not been given enough attention by the public, film critics, or even distributors.
 Ebert had cheerfully admitted that he could bend the definition of "overlooked" to accommodate any film that he would like to include, since entire genres and formats can be overlooked as well as individual films.
-The selection philosophy is expected to continue, but with the name change there will no longer be a need to come up with a pretext for including any film.
+The selection philosophy continued, but with the name change there would no longer be a need to come up with a pretext for including any film.

 70 mm

 For many years, the festival opened with a film in the 70 mm format.
-The films may be major releases, like 2001: A Space Odyssey or Patton, or less well-known, like 2005's showing of the French film Playtime.
+The films could be major releases, like 2001: A Space Odyssey or Patton, or less well-known, like 2005's showing of the French film Playtime.
 These films were all chosen primarily due to their use of the 70 mm process, which Ebert felt was overlooked.

 Silent film

-Each year a silent film is shown with live orchestral accompaniment.
-The films selected are generally well-known (for example, Nosferatu), but Ebert felt that silent films in general are overlooked by the majority of moviegoers.
-The festival also strives to include a musical film for the same reason.
+Each year a silent film was shown with live orchestral accompaniment.
+The films selected were generally well-known (for example, Nosferatu), but Ebert felt that silent films in general are overlooked by the majority of moviegoers.
+The festival also strived to include a musical film for the same reason.
 Performers providing live accompaniment have included the Champaign-Urbana Symphony Orchestra and the Alloy Orchestra.